Peru at the 2020 Summer Olympics

 Peru competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place from 24 July to 9 August 2020, the Games were postponed to 23 July to 8 August 2021, because of the COVID-19 pandemic.
-Since the nation's official debut in 1936, Peruvian athletes have appeared in every edition of the Summer Olympic Games, with the exception of the 1952 Summer Olympics in Helsinki.
+Since the nation's official debut in 1936, Peruvian athletes have appeared in every edition of the Summer Olympic Games, except the 1952 Summer Olympics in Helsinki.

 Competitors

 Athletics

 Peruvian athletes further achieved the entry standards, either by qualifying time or by world ranking, in the following track and field events (up to a maximum of 3 athletes in each event):